Big Sky Working Dog Club

 - Our club sessions are not training classes.
 We are here to work our own dogs and obtain input from other club members.
-You should watch, ask questions, and then be prepared to train on a regular basis on your own.
+Visitors should watch, ask questions, and then be prepared to train on a regular basis on their own.
 We will help you but we will not train your dog.
 If you want more instruction and wish to progress more rapidly, we strongly encourage you to take classes especially if you do not have a background in classical and operant conditioning.

-- Please keep your dog on leash and under control and ask if you should bring it onto the training field or into the building if we are training indoors.
+- Please keep your dog on leash and under control and ask if you should bring it onto the training field or into the building (if we are training indoors).

 - Do not let your dog socialize with other dogs unless specifically told by the other handler that it is acceptable (this is rare – we are here to bond with our dogs, not let them bond with others).